 - TV channels transmission.
 The one major drawback with streaming TV is that if your internet suddenly stops working or there is an internet outage for longer periods, you won’t be able to stream your favorite movies.
 Since cable TV is wired separately from an internet connection, you will be able to watch the TV channels.

 - Cable TV services typically require one or two-year contracts to fulfill, whereas streaming TV doesn’t have any contract.
 Though you will get discounted price if you pair up cable TV with internet or phone services with some companies and that way you get to enjoy the benefits.

 - Price difference.
 If you get cable TV service, you only need to pay for the number of channels and you are good to go.
 But with streaming TV, you are paying for the internet, along with streaming TV service.
 Hence, the more service you add, the more you need to pay.
 Also with cable TV, keep in mind that you are paying for extra channels that you do not need.

 Keeping all this in mind, both seem like significantly relevant and reliable media services for watching live TV channels.
 They broadcast or provide streaming to all the major TV channels in the country.
 They both also have pause and rewind features, though only for high quality or modern television sets.
-However, cable TV beats streaming TV in these aspects: if the internet is of low quality or it breaks down, then you won’t be able to stream your favorite movies.
+However, cable TV beats streaming TV in these aspects, click here to find out why.
 Also, the quality of internet connection depends on the number of people in your house, the number of devices being used.
 But with cable TV, you can watch movies and TV shows lag-free, while also being able to use the internet separately on your devices.
 The last point is that with streaming TV, you are paying more added services, but with cable TV, you only need to pay for the number of channels.